MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -UpdateGroup

-Specifies a software update group object.
-To obtain an update group object, use the [Get-CMSoftwareUpdateGroup](Get-CMSoftwareUpdateGroup.md) cmdlet.
+Specify software update group object.
+To get this object, use the [Get-CMSoftwareUpdateGroup](Get-CMSoftwareUpdateGroup.md) cmdlet.

 ```yaml
 Type: IResultObject